TutorialΒΆ

 target_link_libraries(common_cpp_cmake PRIVATE Eigen3::Eigen)

-example.
-You donβt need to change this; you just need to copy it to your setup.py
+The setup.py file is updated per the official pybind11 + cmake example.
+You don’t need to change this; you just need to copy it to your setup.py file.

 [build-system]